What should I expect to learn in this class?

 And much more.

-Each student will actually diagnose & repair one or more malfunctioning machine(s) during the three day class.
+Each student will actually diagnose & repair one or more malfunctioning machine(s) during the class.
 Students now average 5 repairs each completed during the class.

 You will also receive a free copy of my basic service manual.